-- 2. The parties agree that should the District decide to provide before-school, after-school or non-school day tutorial programs for students attending any of these four (4) pilot schools, T-bargaining employees assigned to such tutorial programs will be paid the Tutorial Hourly Rate of Pay pursuant to Appendix M of the CBA when assigned to tutor students in any such School or District sponsored Tutorial Program.
-When assigned to Tutor elementary students after the end of the student day, such tutoring will be considered an "after school activity with students" in keeping with Article III, Section B 4 (a) of the CBA. - 3.
-The parties recognize and agree that instructional employees who are already receiving a salary supplement for being a Grade Level Chair that as a function of this supplemental position, and without any additional compensation (other than the amount already being paid), they may be required to assume and perform some additional leadership responsibilities at their school as assigned by the Principal. - 4.
-The parties agree to set aside only provisions of the Collective Bargaining Agreement (CBA) that conflict with the provisions of this Memorandum Of Understanding, with all other provisions of the CBA to remain in full force and effect.
+- 3. The Parties recognize and agree that instructional employees who are already receiving a salary supplement for being a Department Head or Grade Level Chair at the Project School, that as a function of this supplemental position and without any additional compensation (other than the supplemental amount already being paid), may be required to assume and perform some additional leadership responsibilities at the Project School as assigned by the Principal. - The Parties agree to set aside only those provisions of the CBA that conflict with the provisions of this Memorandum of Understanding, with all other provisions of the CBA remaining in full force and effect.

-A. PAY FOR PERFORMANCE PLANS
+A. PAY-FOR-PERFORMANCE PLANS

-1. The District and CTA agree that this pilot project will have a two-part Pay For Performance Plan comprised of both a "School-Wide Team Pay For Performance" component and in some instances (Math, Reading and possibly Science) an "Individual Instructor's Pay For Performance" component.
-The attached Exhibit 1 containing the relevant Pay For Performance matrices will be used as an outline to assist the parties each year of this pilot project to determine who will receive one or both of the two-part Pay For Performance Awards and the dollar amount(s) of those awards.
-The parties agree that Exhibit 1 is a part of this MOU.
-When determining who will be recipients of the individual instructor's Pay For Performance Award for each previous school year (beginning with the 2011-2012 school year) and who will be recipients of the School-

-Wide Team Pay For Performance Award for that previous school year, the parties agree to meet and with the assistance of the Department of Research & Evaluation the parties will make these determinations as set forth in paragraph 2 immediately below.
-Only instructional employees assigned to a budgeted position at a pilot school(s) (including Instructional Staff described in Section C of this MOU) and who were on duty for a minimum of ninety-nine (99) full or half-time contractual days at the Pilot School(s) during any school year and who remain at that school or at another pilot or District school the following school year or who leave the employment of the District in good standing will be eligible for consideration to receive a full or partial Pay For Performance Award that school year.
-When meeting to determine who will be recipients of the Individual Awards and School-Wide Awards as outlined in paragraph 2 immediately below, the parties will determine if an employee who has left the employment of the District left such employment in good standing on a case by case basis.
-Instructional employees who are determined to have left the District not in good standing or who were involuntarily transferred from a pilot school are not eligible to receive such Awards.

-- 2. With the assistance of the Department of Research & Evaluation, the parties agree to meet when test exam results are received for the first school year (2011-2012) of the pilot project and will meet both at the beginning and at the end of the second and third years (2012-2013 and 2013-2014) of the pilot project when test results are received for that previous school year to review the viability and validity of using End Of Course (EOC) exam results as a component of Proportion of Years Growth (PYG) calculations. - The parties shall strive to make such Pay For Performance Awards, minus standard deductions, within sixty (60) calendar days after such determinations are made by the parties.
+- 1. The District and CTA agree that this Project will have a two-part Pay-for-Performance Plan comprised of both a "School-Wide Team Pay-For-Performance" component and an "Individual Instructor's Pay-For-Performance" component for Reading and/or Math Teachers who are assigned to teach either or both of these subjects to students who take State Assessments in these subject areas.
+The attached Exhibit 1 containing the relevant Pay-For-Performance matrices will be used as an outline to assist the Parties each year of this Project to determine who will receive one or both of the two-part Pay-For-Performance Awards and the dollar amount(s) of those awards.
+The Parties agree that Exhibit 1 is a part of this MOU.
+When determining who will be recipients of the individual instructor's Pay-For-Performance Award for each previous school year (beginning with the end of the 2014-2015 school year) and who will be recipients of the School-Wide Team Pay-for-Performance Award for that previous school year, the Parties agree to meet and with the assistance of the Department of Research & Evaluation the Parties will to make these determinations as set forth in paragraph 2 immediately below.
+Only instructional employees assigned to a budgeted position at the Project School (including Instructional Staff described in Section C of this MOU) and who were on duty for a minimum of ninety-nine (99) full or half-time contractual days at the Project School during any school year during which this MOU is in effect and who remain at the Project School or District school the following school year or who leave the employment of the District in good standing will be eligible for consideration to receivea full or partial Pay-For-Performance Award that school year.
+When meeting to determine who will be recipients of the Individual Awards and School-Wide Awards as outlined in paragraph 2 immediately below, the Parties will determine if an employee who has left the employment of the District left such employment in good standing on a case by case basis. - 2.
+With the assistance of the Department of Research & Evaluation, The Parties agree to meet when test exam results are received for the first school year (2014-2015) of the Project and will meet both at the beginning and at the end of the second and third years (2015-2016 and 2016-2017) of the Project when test results are received for that previous school year to review the viability and validity of using some End Of Course (EOC) exam results as a component of Proportion of Years Growth (PYG) calculations. - The Parties shall strive to make such Pay-For-Performance Awards, minus standard deductions, within sixty (60) calendar days after such determinations are annually made by the Parties.